Your cancer may be advanced when it is first diagnosed. Or it may come back some time after you are first treated.

 The next most common part of the body for bowel cancer cells to spread to is the lungs.

 If your cancer is advanced when it is first diagnosed you may be offered chemotherapy to keep it under control.
 You may have just one drug or a combination of drugs.

-Some people with bowel cancer that has spread receive a targeted therapy which is a different type of treatment to chemotherapy.
+Some people with bowel cancer that has spread receive precision medicine or immunotherapy which are different types of treatment to chemotherapy.
 Ask your oncologist about the choices available to you, and the combination option.

 In some circumstances you may have surgery.